BDC Hamburger Icon

 Additionally, Square offers add-ons that can help your business run more smoothly:

-Email marketing add-on: Starting at $15 monthly, this add-on allows you to send unlimited emails, automate email collection, redeem coupons, automate email marketing campaigns,and more.
+• Email marketing add-on: Allows you to send unlimited emails, automate email collection, redeem coupons, automate email marketing campaigns, and more.
+Starts at $15 per month.

-Payroll add-on: At $35 plus $6 per person per month, this option gives you unlimited monthly pay runs for employees and contractors.
+• Payroll add-on: Gives you unlimited monthly pay runs for employees and contractors.
+Costs $35 plus $6 per employee per month.

-Text message marketing add-on: At $10 per month plus messaging rates, you can automate text message marketing campaigns and add images.
+• Text message marketing add-on: Automate text message marketing campaigns and add images.
+Costs $10 per month plus messaging rates.

-Loyalty program: Square can help you build a customer loyalty program.
-Rates start at $45 for 0-500 loyalty visits.
+• Loyalty program: Square can help you build a customer loyalty program.
+Rates start at $45 for zero to 500 loyalty visits.

 Stax

-Stax wins this round.
-While these vendors have similar capabilities, Stax includes more features without additional charges.
-It costs more per month, but the price is offset by its wholesale interchange pricing with no markup.
+Stax wins this round because it includes more features without additional charges.
+It may cost more per month, but the price is offset by its wholesale interchange pricing with no markup.
 Stax's pricing model is especially beneficial to high-volume businesses.
 However, low-volume and seasonal businesses will likely benefit more from Square's lower monthly costs.

 Stax

-Multiple payment types accepted: In regard to credit card processing and digital payment processing, Stax allows you to accept all major credit and debit cards (swipe, dip and tap), Apple Pay, Google Pay, PayPal, Venmo, Pay Later and more.
-ACH processing is available as an add-on.
+• Accepted payment types: All major credit and debit cards (swipe, dip and tap), Apple Pay, Google Pay, PayPal, Venmo, Pay Later services.
+ACH processing is an add-on.

-Low processing rates: Stax processes a wide variety of payments at an unprecedented low processing rate.
-It’s the only payment processor we reviewed that passes along wholesale interchange rates to its merchants with no markup.
+• Low processing rates: Stax is the only payment processor we reviewed that passes along wholesale interchange rates to its merchants with no markup.

 If you don't want to pay any credit card processing fees at all, Stax supports surcharging (passing the processing costs on to the consumer).